Running Codex on a local model with LM Studio

 Table of Contents

-For the model itself, the lever that matters is active parameters, not total.
-A Mixture-of-Experts model only fires a slice of its weights on each token, so a 35B model with 3B active actually generates faster than a 27B dense model that has to push all 27B every token — while carrying more total capacity for quality.
-I settled on unsloth/Qwen3.6-35B-A3B in MLX 4-bit: about 21.6 GB on disk, 3B active per token, the strongest and the fastest thing I tried.
+For the model itself, the lever is active parameters rather than total.
+A Mixture-of-Experts model only fires a slice of its weights on each token, so a 35B model with 3B active generates faster than a 27B dense model while carrying more total capacity for quality.
+I settled on unsloth/Qwen3.6-35B-A3B in MLX 4-bit, about 21.6 GB on disk with 3B active per token, the strongest and the fastest of everything I tried.

-Two download gotchas cost me an hour before the model ever loaded, and they're worth saving you.
+Two download problems cost me an hour before the model ever loaded.
 Unauthenticated Hugging Face pulls are throttled to a crawl, so set a free token.
-And Unsloth's repos use Xet storage, whose client kept freezing at 0 MB/s with a pile of half-downloaded chunks; turning Xet off and falling back to plain HTTPS jumped it straight to ~10 MB/s.
+And Unsloth's repos use Xet storage, whose client kept freezing at 0 MB/s with a pile of half-downloaded chunks, while turning Xet off and falling back to plain HTTPS jumped the download straight to around 10 MB/s:

 export HF_TOKEN=hf_xxx # otherwise the download crawls